webextensions/live-css-editor/README.md

 * Priyank Parashar

 **Uses:**
-* No need to reload pages to test your CSS/LESS code
+* No need to refresh pages to test your CSS/LESS code
 * Speed-up development and testing of your styling code by doing it directly on your page
 * Develop and test your code before finalizing your changes into the project files
 * Apply some temporary styles (like hiding some components)